A Santa Barbara Courthouse Sunken Gardens Wedding | Abby & BK

 The tones deepened, the atmosphere became more intimate, and the pace slowed.
 We used the hallways, the rotunda stairs, and the layered structure of the space to create images that felt more cinematic and grounded.

-Some of the most meaningful moments happened here — the quiet pauses where everything starts to feel real.
+Some of the most meaningful moments happened here.
+The quiet pauses where everything starts to feel real.
 You could see it in the way they held each other, in the expressions that softened as the day began to settle in.

 A Sunken Garden Ceremony Filled with Color

-Their ceremony took place in the sunken garden, surrounded by about 25 of their closest friends and family.
+Their ceremony took place in the Sunken Gardens, surrounded by about 25 of their closest friends and family.
+By 3:30 PM, the space was fully shaded, which made everything feel even more comfortable and relaxed.

 The color throughout the day came alive here.
 Guests wore soft pinks, purples, and pastels that stood out beautifully against the greenery and historic architecture.
 It added energy without taking away from the intimacy of the moment.